stouffer/EvoGeoModules/manuscript/manuscript.md

 signal within individual interactions should vary across spatial scales.

-To answer these questions, we study a dataset of interactions between rodents and their ectoparasites from Western to Eastern Europe [@kras12b] (Methods Summary).
+To answer these questions, we study a dataset of interactions between rodents and their ectoparasites from 51 sites across Western to Eastern Europe [@kras12b] (Methods Summary).
 This dataset is uniquely suited for this task as it represents a paradigmatic system in which species-species interactions are thought to be driven by macro-evolution and co-speciation events [@vern09],